Crafting an Ideal-Length Cover Letter

 Writing a cover letter is more than just regurgitating what's written on a job description and it's certainly not meant to be a blanket statement used for every job application.
-Putting together a well-written cover letter is crucial for any job seeker, and two of the most important factors to note include the length of your letter and how well it complements your resume
+Putting together a well-written cover letter is crucial for any job seeker, and two of the most important factors to note include the length of your letter and how well it complements your resume, according to Business2Community.

 If you properly link your cover letter with your resume, you won't need to jam-pack the former with every piece of information you feel is pertinent.
 It will actually help you draft a succinct cover letter that is loaded with the right information.

 When writing your letter, be sure to identify any information about yourself and your experience that is absolutely crucial for getting the desired position.
 When trimming the fat, leave anything questionable off the letter.
 What's more, a compact cover letter will keep employers engaged.
 Try not to give long-winded explanations or use overly flowery language with several adjectives.

 Think of it this way: the cover letter should tantalize the reader and make them want to flip one page over to look at your resume.
 Recruiters always read cover letters first, so keep this in mind when putting together both your resume and letter.

 According to the news source, it's best to put your personal background, educational background and work experience in your resume, and not to repeat information on either document.

 Job seekers often see the cover letter as a throw-away document that outlines the resume.
 This idea needs to be eliminated.